-Elizabeth Warren seeks spark in final sprint to Iowa
+Elizabeth Warren seeks a spark in the final sprint to Iowa

 “I’ll probably go with Bernie,” he said.

+And David Riley Campbell, a 23-year-old who has been volunteering for Sanders, said he likes Warren but “she doesn’t quite go far enough.”

+“She’s been shifting her positions,” he said, pointing to Medicare For All.

-Warren volunteer Amber Beitzel, of Bettendorf, said she’s aware of recent polls showing Sanders with an advantage, and said it’s something to watch.
+Warren volunteer Amber Beitzel, of Bettendorf, said she’s aware of recent polls showing Sanders with an advantage and said it’s something to watch.
 But she’s seen Warren’s operation up close and feels it’s well positioned.

 “There’s a concern, obviously,” said Beitzel, 38, who works in nuclear medicine technology.
 “But I feel like working in her grassroots campaign, I see her organizers, I see the volunteers come. … They’re coming back with lots and lots of people who are interested in what she’s saying.
 And it’s very exciting.”